eye-division/katehipkiss/_layeredpapercuts/looking-back-portmeadow-dreaming-spires.md

 ---
 ### **£675.00**

-A view of the Dreaming Spires of Oxford from Portmeadow before the university accomodation buildings were erected.
+<br>A view of the Dreaming Spires of Oxford from Portmeadow before the university accomodation buildings were erected.

 Handcut, layered paper

 #### Size

-23\.5 x 62cm framed sizeWhite frame and white mount
+23\.5 x 62cm framed size<br>White frame and white mount

 #### Shipping